Introduction

 My group is not the only group, but my success is only tied to the success of my group.
 Just as I am in competition with the other members of my group, so my group is in competition with other groups for the local resources; only once society is far developed does cooperation between groups start to provide me with any significant benefit, so I am by nature tribal - I understand success instinctively in terms of the success of my tribe, which basically means beating the other tribes when we come into contact with them.

-All of these pressures drive me to harm other members of my group at times, and members of other groups when I get the chance.
+All of these pressures drive me to harm other members of my group sometimes, and members of other groups when I get the chance.

-- One obvious example combines Higher Purpose with Hierarchy and Tribalism: the prison camp guards who excused their participation in genocide because "I was only following orders."
+• One obvious example combines Utilitarianism with Hierarchy and Tribalism: the prison camp guards who excused their participation in genocide because "I was only following orders."

 Comments